Feedback Lunch: Learned Feedback Codes for Secure Communications: RD Feedback Wiretap Code Simulation Results

 We next evaluate the seeded modular learned feedback codes in terms of security (information leakage) and reliability (BLER).
+We begin with the non-fading case ($H_Y = H_Z = 1$), followed by the fading case.
 The encoder and decoder are jointly trained to minimize the CCE loss, and we further study the trade-off between reliability and information leakage by incorporating leakage into the loss.
-We observe that leakage depends on the random seed, so we fix $\mathbf{s}$ as shared randomness between legitimate parties.
-During training, Bob and Eve share the same forward SNR, while during testing, Bob's SNR is fixed and Eve's SNR is varied\footnote{Simulations are implemented in PyTorch on an NVIDIA Tesla V100 GPU.
-Code and parameters: \url{https://github.com/zyy-cc/wiretap-feedback.git}}.
+We observe that leakage depends on the random seed, so we fix $\mathbf{S}$ as shared randomness between legitimate parties.
+During training, Bob and Eve share the same forward SNR, while during testing, Bob's SNR is fixed and Eve's SNR is varied\footnote{Simulations are implemented in PyTorch on an NVIDIA GeForce RTX 5090.
+The code will be made publicly available upon acceptance.}.
+Specifically, we train the WTC-Lightcode using the AdamW optimizer with an initial learning rate of $10^{-3}$ and a LambdaLR scheduler over $120$ epochs ($1000$ batches/epoch, $B=10^5$), while mutual information estimation employs a batch size of $5000$ over $300$ epochs.